tylim88/FirelordJS/README.md

 ### Possible Architecture Changes in V3

 Firelord follows a type-first approach, which means that every entity starts with a type.
-While this approach has its benefits, it can be seen as objectively inferior to a code-first approach since we can always infer types from code, but not the other way around.
+While this approach has its benefits, it can be seen as objectively inferior to a code-first approach since we can always infer types from code(with code-first approach), but not the other way around(with type-first approach).
 A good example of this is tools that build on top of zod, like [trpc](https://github.com/trpc/trpc), which provides both validation and type inference.

 Some may question why validation is necessary for databases, as they are not endpoints.
 However, Firestore is a database that directly interacts with clients.
 Therefore, it is necessary to have validation for triggers, as security rules may not always suffice and do not have type safe.